uwsbel/autonomy-research-testbed/docs/design/repository_structure.md

 ## `docs/`

-This folder holds the documentation for the `autonomy-research-testbed` repo.
+This folder holds the documentation pages for the `autonomy-research-testbed` repo.

 ## `sim/`